deltanet/adapt-textEntry/README.md

 **Text Entry** is a *presentation component* for the [Adapt framework](https://github.com/adaptlearning/adapt_framework).

-This component displays a simple text entry box with no tracking or data saving.
+This component displays a text entry box which captures user input text.

 ## Settings Overview